 I could dispute some of the developments cited in the speech, especially the record on education and medical care.
 The president talks of hiring more teachers and medics, yet his government refused to raise teachers’ salaries, the county governments refuse to hire and to pay medics whose services are so badly needed, and the political class relies on philanthropy to bandage public hospitals while politicians seek treatment abroad.

 On the Bible, for instance, the Jubilee party borrows its name from the Year of Jubilee, which is expounded in Leviticus 25.
-To this day, I marvel that few Kenyans picked the contradiction between the wealthy, flamboyant Jubilee coalition on one hand, and the celebration in the Bible in the other.
+To this day, I marvel that few Kenyans have picked the contradiction between the wealthy, flamboyant Jubilee coalition on one hand, and the celebration in the Bible in the other.
 In the Bible, the year of Jubilee was a time to reset economic disparities (and to oppress foreigners).
-Debts were written off, and Israelites who sold off their labor and their land to pay off their debts received back their property, no questions asked.
+Debts were written off, and Israelites who sold off their labor and their land to pay off their debts received their property back, no questions asked.

 But the point for me is not so much the contradiction between Leviticus and the president’s heritage and power; it’s that the president used the Bible in the first place.
-With a neurotically Christian community like Kenya’s, where Christians have been unable to prophetically speak about the destruction of the environment and of our social fabric through vices like gambling and destruction of public spaces, but who go hysterical about atheists, citizens are probably going to swallow the use of the Bible as a divine confirmation of Uhuru as the son in whom God is well pleased.
+With a neurotically Christian community like Kenya’s, where Christians have been unable to prophetically speak about the destruction of the environment and of our social fabric through vices like gambling and destruction of public spaces, but go hysterical about atheists, citizens are probably going to swallow the use of the Bible as a divine confirmation of Uhuru as the son in whom God is well pleased.

 Christians – if are any are left in Kenya – should not let the Bible be misused in this way.
 But funny thing is, within the next year, I will not be surprised to hear a preacher talk about those poor Christians in the communist Russia or China being persecuted for speaking publicly about their faith, and asking us if we will die for ours.
 Our churches apparently think that it’s only Chairman Mao who persecutes Christians.
 Never mind that he’s been long dead, and the country built on the revolution he led is now building our infrastructure.